A Guest's Perspective

 But, what lies beyond these well-known locations on Thailand’s Western Shores?
 What if we mentioned Khao Sok?
 How many of these Avid Adventure Seekers would know of the hidden gem that is the Khao Sok National Park just 3 hours north of Phuket and Krabi, we wonder?

-Having packed up our lives in the UK indefinitely in October 2019 after deciding to up sticks and move to the paradise island of Koh Phi Phi.
-We wanted to give ourselves a couple of days seeing a completely different side to Thailand before we got stuck into our new lives.
+Having packed up our lives in the UK indefinitely in October 2019 after deciding to up sticks and move to the paradise island of Koh Phi Phi, we wanted to give ourselves a couple of days seeing a completely different side to Thailand before we got stuck into our new lives.
 It didn’t take much time researching before we stumbled upon some incredible pictures from the Khao Sok National Park.
 And almost instantly, we were hooked but also surprised.
 Why had we never heard of this breath-taking looking area before?

 This incredibly dense Jungle region in the Surat Thani Province was to be our first stop upon landing in Thailand – our new home for the foreseeable future.
 Choosing our accommodation for Khao Sok was a straightforward process.
 We knew we wanted to be as close to the incredible nature and wildlife this area had to offer as humanly possible and, we knew we wanted to stay somewhere unique.
 Not a corporate hotel chain, but accommodation with a heart and soul.
 A hotel that cared about the environment in which it was situated and a hotel that offered more to its guests than miniature plastic bottles of shampoo, a comfy bed, and freshly prepared breakfast.
 Enter Our Jungle Camp – Eco Resort!

 Our Jungle Camp is situated in the Khao Sok Rainforest.
 Although, we don’t think the word ‘situated’ does this eco-resort justice here.
 To say that, Our Jungle Camp is ‘One With’ the Khao Sok Rainforest seems more appropriate.
 Made from bamboo and renewable materials, Our Jungle Camp blends effortlessly in with its surroundings.
 It almost seems to be connecting to the ground on which it lies instead of simply being built upon it.
-The architecture of this place really blew us away, and it was immediately evident that the resort has been purposely designed to be as unintrusive and as natural as physically possible.
+The architecture of this place really blew us away, and it was immediately evident that the resort has been purposely designed to be as unintrusive and natural as physically possible.

 Our three nights at Our Jungle Camp were spent in two different accommodation types which the resort has to offer.
-Our First night was spent in the ‘Hornbill Treehouse’ Rising up from the undergrowth of the rainforest, the word treehouse could not be more suitable.
-What we instantly realized upon entering our treehouse for the first time.
-Was just how much effort had been put into making the accommodation as rustic as possible with not a molecule of plastic in sight.
+Our First night was spent in the ‘Hornbill Treehouse.’
+Rising up from the undergrowth of the rainforest, the word treehouse could not be more suitable.
+What we instantly realized upon entering our treehouse for the first time, was just how much effort had been put into making the accommodation as rustic as possible with not a molecule of plastic in sight.

 It was incredibly refreshing, and it made us feel like we were sleeping amongst the inhabitants of the rainforest, both flora and fauna, sharing and utilizing the very same materials.